Milk skin: Iran

 In Iran it is called sarshir (سرشیر) literally meaning "top of the milk".
 It is used as a breakfast dish, usually mixed with honey or jam and spread on flat bread.

 Japan

 In Japan, a dairy product called "so" was made from layers of milk skin during the 7th-10th centuries.
 So was further processed to make "daigo".
 The dairy usage in Japan dwindled during the Heian era, and the technique was later adopted to produce yuba from soy milk.

 Kenya

-In Kenya, milk skin in called Maamalteet among the Kalenjin and is either used while cooking to thicken the sauces and stews or as a first step in making a wispy form of clarified butter and a fried milk protein (typically added to vegetable stir-fries).
+In Kenya, milk skin is called Maamalteet among the Kalenjin and is either used while cooking to thicken the sauces and stews or as a first step in making a wispy form of clarified butter and a fried milk protein (typically added to vegetable stir-fries).

 Nepal

 In Nepal this skin is referred to as tar [t̪ʌr] or chhali [t͡sʰali] and many people enjoy consuming the skin along with the milk.
 Some people prefer to use in making curd for it produces higher amount of "nauni" [nʌu̯ni] (butter) while stirred with the help of "madani".